 Allow yourself an aperitivo break

 Call it aperitif, call it early dinner, this is a perfect way to round off a rainy day in Rome.
-Many restaurants, bistros and coffee shops organise a daily aperitif from around 6-6.30 to about 8-8.30 pm.
-Often it comes in the formula of unlimited buffet and one drink included in a fix price so it can be a great way to have an early, healthy and cheap dinner in Rome, as well as trying a new restaurant you would have probably left out on a sunny day to stay out sightseeing.
+Many restaurants, bistros and coffee shops organize a daily aperitif from around 6-6.30 to about 8-8.30 pm.
+Often it comes in the formula of an unlimited buffet and one drink included at a fixed price so it can be a great way to have an early, healthy and cheap dinner in Rome.
+This is also a good occasion to try a new restaurant you would have probably left out on a sunny day to stay out sightseeing.

-There is a whole city under modern-day Rome and when it rains, it’s a fantastic way to stay indoor and keep exploring.
-Places like the catacombs, the Capuchin’s Crypt, the underground of San Clemente Basilica and the Stadium of Domitian underneath Piazza Navona are only some of the landmarks you can tick off your Rome bucket list when outside is pouring.
+There is a whole city underground and visiting the relics below modern-day street level is a fantastic way to stay indoors and keep exploring Rome on a rainy day.
+Places like the catacombs, the Capuchin’s Crypt, the underground layers of San Clemente Basilica, and the Stadium of Domitian underneath Piazza Navona are only some of the landmarks you can tick off your Rome bucket list when outside is pouring.